What Do We Do At Real Deal Steel?

 RDS received factory-direct training on the proper assembly procedures and techniques needed to properly assembly new car bodies.
 We have a continuing education program with our supporting factory to keep abreast of all changes and improvements in the process.
 RDS is direct with and endorsed by the steel body components manufacturer and imports full 40' containers of components to our plant in Sanford.

-RDS has manufactured and sold over 250 1955-57 Chevy bodies and skeletons, 1940 Ford coupe bodies and 1967-69 Camaro bodies since we incorporated in 2011.
+RDS has manufactured and sold over 2,000 1955-57 Chevy bodies and skeletons, 1967-69 Camaro & Firebird, 1966-67 Chevy II bodies and 1970-81 Camaro & Firebird bodies since we incorporated in 2011.
 RDS ONLY builds new bodies and supplies parts.
 We specialize in just these areas, ensuring the best results.
 We do not offer turn-key cars nor do we do any type of restoration work.

 Research & Development